 How does per-student revenue in Sherwood without the proposed levy compare to other districts?

 The graph below shows per-student revenue for Sherwood and other surrounding districts.
 Revenue included in the graph represents both general funds and grant funds that can be used for general operations (such as hiring teachers, bus drivers, instructional assistants, etc.).
-For those districts with existing levies, the orange bars demonstrate the additional funding provided by their levy.
+For those districts with existing levies, the green portion of the bars demonstrates the additional funding provided by their levy.

 Board of Directors Meetings/Presentations